Arjuuuu07/Model-T-Training-with-Partially-Known-Hidden-Variables/README.md

 y = w₁x₁ + w₂x₂ + ... + wₙxₙ + wₕ·h + b
 ```

-This gives the model a first estimate of each feature's contribution, including the weight of the hidden variable `wₕ`.
+This gives the model a first estimate of each feature's contribution, including the weight of the hidden variable wₕ.

----

 ### Step 4 — Recover the Hidden Variable via Inversion